Davmuz/phraw/docs/routing.rst

 The leading slash of the request URI is always removed because every URL has that.

-Phraw supports three matching algorithms: reqular expressions (default), regular expressions on parentheses and equals matching.
+Phraw supports three matching algorithms: regular expressions (default), regular expressions on parentheses and equals matching.

 The Phraw's $uri_values attribute will contains the values extracted from the matched URI.